Shlurp/Strudel/info/tutorial/lesson1.md

 + `RIP` - The instruction pointer.
 (For now it stores the current offset in the file, in the future Strudel will hopefully compile into a bytecode, and it will act more like the normal RIP and will store the index of the opcode.)
 Do not alter this register with arithmetic operations.
 When you should alter it will be discussed in the future.
 + `RSP` - The stack pointer.
 This points to the top (current position) of the stack.
 What this means exactly will be discussed later.
-+ `RTP` - The text data section pointer.
-This is only used during compilation.
++ `RTP` - The data section pointer.
+It points to the end of the data section.
 + `RBP` - The stack frame pointer.
 This register isn't really special.
 The only thing that makes it different than say, `r0`, is that it is intialized with the same value as `RSP`.
 This register can be used to provide scoping for your functions.

 ***